plating, anodizing, & finishing Q&As since 1989

 Optimum Nickel Sulfamate Strike Parameters

-Seeking information on Optimum Parameters for a Nickel Sulfamate Strike Bath.
-We are a medium sized plating house doing Nickel Sulfamate Flash Plating prior to nickel brazing for a variety of Nickel and Nickel Cobalt aerospace alloys (controlling specification AMS2403 [link by ed. to spec at TechStreet] / AMS 2424).
+Q. Seeking information on Optimum Parameters for a Nickel Sulfamate Strike Bath.
+We are a medium sized plating house doing Nickel Sulfamate Flash Plating prior to nickel brazing for a variety of Nickel and Nickel Cobalt aerospace alloys (controlling specification AMS2403 [affil link] / AMS2424 [affil link]).
 We very recently switched to use of a Nickel Sulfamate Strike from a Wood's Nickel Strike in the interest of reducing the number of rinse tanks needed in a newly installed processing line.
 We have very little experience with this new chemistry and would like advice on optimum process parameters.

 Our strike bath make-up is;